 - Is no larger than 32 square feet.

 - Has had a Statement of Responsibility filed with the Department certifying a person who will be responsible for removing the sign.

 A completed Statement of Responsibility (PDF) must be submitted to:

 Division of Traffic Operations

 Sacramento, CA 94274-0001.

-Temporary Political Signs shall not be placed within the right-of-way of any highway, or be visible within 660 feet from the edge of the right-of-way of a classified "Landscaped freeway".
+Temporary Political Signs shall not be placed within the right-of-way of any highway, and be visible within 660 feet from the edge of the right-of-way of a classified "Landscaped freeway".